Mabel Greene Myers Professor of Music and the Humanities in the College

 Feldman’s most recent book on castrati is based on her Bloch Lectures at Berkeley, given in fall 2007 while teaching as Ernest Bloch Visiting Professor of Music.
 Entitled The Castrato: Reflections on Natures and Kinds (University of California Press, 2015, winner of the Otto Kinkeldey Award of the American Musicological Society), the book investigates different relationships of castrati over time to the natural and to innate kinds, viewing them as indices of European cultural exchange.
-Her current book project The Castrato Phantom: Vocal Encryptions and other Sorts, from Moreschi to Fellini deals with the life and afterlife of the castrato phenomenon in Rome, in cinema, literature, and psychoanalysis.
-She is also preparing an edited volume on voice studies under the rubric A Voice as Something More for the University of Chicago Press, which emerges from The Voice Project, sponsored by the Neubauer Collegium for Culture and Society, an interdisciplinary collaborative faculty research venture on which she has been a principal investigator since 2013.
+Her current book project The Castrato Phantom: Moreschi, Fellini, and the Sacred Vernacular in Twentieth-Century Rome deals with the life and afterlife of the castrato phenomenon in Rome, in cinema, literature, and psychoanalysis.
+She is also preparing a co-edited volume on voice studies under the rubric A Voice as Something More for the University of Chicago Press, which emerges from The Voice Project, sponsored by the Neubauer Collegium for Culture and Society, an interdisciplinary collaborative faculty research venture on which she has been a principal investigator since 2013.

 Feldman’s work has been funded by the Gladys Krieble Delmas Foundation for Research in Venice, the American Association of University Women, the National Endowment for the Humanities, the Getty Research Institute, the American Council of Learned Societies, the American Philosophical Society, the John Simon Guggenheim Memorial Foundation, the American Musicological Society, The University of Chicago, and The Franke Humanities Institute.
 In 1998-99 she held an invited year-long position as a Getty Scholar at the Getty Research Institute.
 In 2010 she was a visiting professor at the Università degli Studi di Pavia at Cremona, Dipartimento di scienze musicologiche e paleografico-filologiche.
 She has served on the boards of the Cambridge Opera Journal, the Opera Quarterly, Echo, the American Musicological Society, Opera Cabal, the Franke Institute for the Humanities, the Logan Arts Center, and the Journal of the American Musicological Society, and has assumed leadership positions in programming the major meetings of the American Musicological Society, the International Musicological Society, and the Renaissance Society of America.